-Ms. Duckworth introduced the following bill; which was read twice and referred to the Committee on
+Ms. Duckworth (for herself and Mr. Booker) introduced the following bill; which was read twice and referred to the Committee on

 A BILL

 To require the Secretary of the Interior, acting through the Director of the United States Fish and Wildlife Service, to promulgate regulations prohibiting the use of lead ammunition on all land and water under the jurisdiction and control of the United States Fish and Wildlife Service, and for other purposes.